MediaComem/comem-archidep/ex/render-database-deployment.md

 ## :exclamation: Create a Postgres Database on Render

-Instead of manually configuring a Linux server, we will be provisioning a couple of services on Render.
+Instead of manually configuring a Linux server, you will be provisioning a couple of services on Render.
 The first is a PostgreSQL Database.

 Sign-in to your Render account, and click the **new PostgreSQL** button:
  ![Create Postgres](../images/render-database-postgres-create.png)